Northumbrian Water says Redcar flood schemes 'overwhelmed'

 Cleveland Fire Brigade received 240 calls for help during the downpours.

-Families living at St Joseph's Court in Redcar were among those worst affected.'Not complacent'
+Families living at St Joseph's Court in Redcar were among those worst affected.

 Simon Welch, whose home was flooded, said a storage tank was supposed to relieve the main sewer.